 CHIRLA’s Policy and Advocacy Program is divided into three key areas: Federal, State and Local Policy and Advocacy.

-Under its Federal work, CHIRLA advocates for humane and comprehensive immigration reform along with its national and regional networks.
-Other than working towards immigration reform at the national level, CHIRLA also works on specific issues such as detention, due process and policy advocacy geared towards challenging anti-immigrant legislation.
-Click here for more information about CHIRLA's Federal Work
+Under its Federal work, CHIRLA advocates for humane and comprehensive immigration reform in collaboration with national and regional networks, while also working on specific issues such as detention, due process and policy advocacy geared towards challenging anti-immigrant legislation.